chuanqisun/leap-archive/packages/extension/README.md

 ## Features

-Use `Caps Lock` to toggle "Select"/"Edit" mode.
-The following keybindings are active for "Select" mode.
+Use `Caps Lock` to toggle Leap Mode on/off.
+The following keybindings are active when it's on.

 ```
 ================